 Please refer to the notes at the end of this paper for additional information regarding these charts.

 For purposes of this assessment, we believed that the 2001 recession scenario of a substantial, but relatively short-lived, employment-led economic contraction was more relevant than the GFC scenario.
 Although outcomes similar to those experienced during the GFC were possible, we considered them unlikely and believed they involved a much higher degree of stress.

 Housing market and household health were better entering this crisis compared to the GFC

-Source: National Association of Realtors; Bank of International Settlements and Federal Reserve Bank of St. Louis; the D. E. Shaw group.
+Sources: Bank of International Settlements and Federal Reserve Bank of St. Louis; National Association of Realtors; the D. E. Shaw group.

 Leveraging our experiences from prior crises and natural disasters, and considering policy actions to help consumers that were unfolding in late March 2020, we also set out to estimate potential losses should borrowers obtain mortgage forbearance, subsequently modify their loans, and then experience a credit event.